What are Underlying Assets?

 4. Currencies

-Global currencies like the dollar or yen, among many others, are also frequently deployed by derivative investors as underlying assets.
+Global currencies like the dollar or yen, among many others, are also frequently used by derivative investors as underlying assets.
 A primary reason is the typically fast-moving foreign currency (FX) market, where prices can change rapidly based on geopolitical, economic, and market conditions.

 5. Commodities